 Recently, the Cloud Foundry Foundation released a report, showing that 53% of surveyed organizations have either deployed containers or are evaluating adoption.
 2/3 of them stated they plan to either adopt or increase container use over the next year.

 Enterprises that remain in their traditional IT delivery methods will be left behind.
-By adding container technology, they can move applications without disrupting an app.
+By adding container technology and the power of cloud computing, they can move applications without disrupting an app.
 Cloud DevOps can be a solution to both new app development and legacy apps.

 Best Practices for Adoption of Containers in DevOps